|

 Thanks all for replay.

 The reason why I need timeshifting to be on demand only is that I'm subscribing to some satellite networks that require a satellite receiver to decrypt scrambled channels.
 This cannot be done through SageTV.
-In my place, the only way to watch premium sports such as EURO Cup or english league is through paid networks and special cams only.
-Thanks. |

 #9